haviital/nxtUDPTest/README.md

 $c000 $ffff ????	                               => bank 0

 # Lessons learned
-This is my first Spectrum or Spectrum Next program ever, so obiously there has been really *a lot* to learn.
+This is my first Spectrum or Spectrum Next program ever, so obiously there has been *really a lot* to learn.
 Here are the list of new things I have learned as I remember:

-1) The development environment: Z88DK, VCCode, CSpect with integrated debugger (Z88DKSPECT.EXE for converting the map file for the debugger).
+1) Setup the development environment: Z88DK, VCCode, CSpect with integrated debugger (Z88DKSPECT.EXE for converting the map file for the debugger).
-2) ESP8266 dongle in PC for CSpect to enable networking.
+2) Using the ESP8266 dongle in PC for CSpect to enable networking.
 AT commands was a new to me also.
 TeraTerm was used to study AT commands before implementing them in the program.
 3) NextSync for transfering program to Next HW for testing.
 4) I used zxnext_Layer2 and zxnext_sprite libraries for gfx in the program.
 5) Created a text tilemap layer for printing text efficiently over the L2 layer.